 - Contributing to the social and financial wellbeing of local communities.

 Working with a printer who uses FSC® certified products means they have the knowledge to make sure their business cares for the natural world, as well as the people and wildlife that call it home.

 Companies commit to sustainable products across the board.
 Even the packaging of their products come in.

 Paper is another brilliant way to protect and pad out products, it’s much better for the environment than plastic bubble wrap or air-pouches which tend not to biodegrade, these types of products are getting better but ultimately we believe paper is the most sustainable option (providing you recycle it of course.)

 We’ve gone over six key things to look out for when choosing a commercial printer to work with.
 If this topic has got you thinking and curious to know more get the full list here, download our Guide to Green Printing below.

 The Green Printing Checklist

 Download the checklist to green printing and discover what to look for in a green printing partner and how you can make your print decisions as eco-friendly as possible.
-The checklist delves into areas from printing methods and paper types to carbon alancing and charitable organisations.
+The checklist delves into areas from printing methods and paper types to carbon balancing and charitable organisations.

 Download your checklist today by clicking the link below.